tise-genene/upworkfortutors/README.md

 # Upwork for Tutors

-A platform for connecting tutors with parents or students for physical and online learning sessions.
+A platform for connecting tutors with students for online learning sessions.

 ## Project Structure